jfieberg/SightabilityModel/README.md

 # SightabilityModel
-Contains code for the SightabilityModel Pacakge
+Contains code for the SightabilityModel Package

 ## Versions and installation